 "No, sir" I said.
 "I was raised by a military man and a Southern woman."

 True story: A few years before that, while living in California, I was in a grocery store buying a birthday cake for a co-worker.
 I asked if I may please order a cake.
 May I please have a name iced onto it?
 I pleased and thank you'd my way through the ordering process and finally the girl left to go in the back and finish my order.
-But then, just before disappearing to that back room, she turned around and said to me, "I think you are the most polite person I've ever waited on."
+But, just before disappearing into that back room, she turned and said to me, "I think you are the most polite person I've ever waited on."

-I smiled and said, "Could you just shut up and ice my damn cake!"
+I smiled and said, "Could you just shut up, please, and ice my damn cake!"